SQL Server Management Studio: A Guide to User Management

 db_owner, db_datareader, and db_datawriter.

-Assigning a Role to a User
+Assigning a Server Role

-Best Practices for User Management in SSMS
+Best Practices for User Management in SQL Server

 To ensure a secure and efficient database environment, follow these best practices: